Nico Osteria pastry chef shares recipe, baking tips

 Pastry chef Leigh Omilinsky of Nico Osteria and contestant on the new season of Food Network's "Best Baker In America" stopped by share her Strawberry Shortcake recipe.

-The new season of "Best Bake in America" premieres on Monday, May 7, on Food Network.
+The new season of "Best Baker in America" premieres on Monday, May 7, on Food Network.
 For more information go HERE.

 Follow Leigh on Instagram: @leighomilinsky